-- Over time, a PC's hardware components undergo different changes that can affect a PC's performance in the long run.
+- Over time, a PC's hardware components undergo different changes that can affect a PC's performance.

 - In order to ensure that the hardware components are healthy and in working order, hardware diagnostics are necessary.

-Windows 10 hardware diagnostic tools fall in the same category.
-It can be quite a chore to use them unless one has prior knowledge of the OS and these tools.
+Windows 10 hardware diagnostic tools can be quite a chore to use unless one has prior knowledge of the OS and these tools.

-This OS has a few native hardware diagnostic tools.
+The OS has a few native hardware diagnostic tools that we will show you how to use.
 In addition, PC manufacturers also add their custom ones.
 Depending on the ease of use and access of these tools, the process can be simple or difficult.

 This is where the hardware diagnostics come in.
 PCs come with pre-installed diagnostics tools to prevent, detect, and/ or fix any hardware problems that may occur over the PC’s lifespan.